ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 ## Resync

-Plugins no longer have to implement resync (state reconciliation) on their own.
-As they "teach" KVScheduler how to operate with configuration items by providing callbacks to CRUD operations through KVDescriptors, the scheduler has all it needs to determine and execute the set of operations needed to get the state in-sync after a transaction or restart.
+Plugins no longer have to implement their own resync (state reconciliation) mechanisms.
+By providing a KVDescriptor with CRUD operation callbacks to the KVScheduler a plugin "teaches" the KVScheduler how to handle plugin's configuration items.
+The KVScheduler has all it needs to determine and execute the set of operations needed to get the state in-sync after a transaction or restart.

-Furthermore, KVScheduler enhances the concept of state reconciliation, and differentiates three types of the resync:
+The KVScheduler further enhances the concept of state reconciliation.
+Three resync types are defined:
-* **Full resync**: desired configuration is re-read from NB, the view of SB is refreshed via `Retrieve` operations and inconsistencies are resolved via `Create`\\`Delete`\\`Update` operations
+* **Full resync**: the desired configuration is re-read from NB, the view of SB is refreshed via one or more `Retrieve` operations and inconsistencies are resolved via the `Create`\\`Delete`\\`Update` operations.
-* **Upstream resync**: partial resync, same as Full resync except the view of SB is assumed to be up-to-date and will not get refreshed - can be used by NB when it is easier to re-calculate the desired state than to determine the (minimal) difference to reflect a given event
+* **Upstream resync**: a partial resync, similar to the Full resync, but the view of SB state is not refreshed.
+It is either assumed to be up-to-date and/or it is not required int the resync because it may be easier to re-calculate the desired state than to determine the (minimal) difference
-* **Downstream resync**: partial resync, same as Full resync except the desired configuration is assumed to be up-to-date and will not be re-read from NB - can be used periodically to resync, even without interacting with NB
+* **Downstream resync**: partial resync, similar to the Full resync, except the desired configuration is assumed to be up-to-date and will not be re-read from the NB.
+Downstream resync can be used periodically to resync, even without interacting with the NB.

 ## Transactions